cheshirediore/Sudoku/ReadMe.md

 ## Phase 2: Puzzle Generation

 Phase 2 focuses entirely on the puzzle generation.
 Milestones are:
-- Generate valid sudoku puzzle solution
+- Generate valid sudoku puzzle solution [Complete]
 - Remove values until a minimal number of visible values remain to constitute a valid puzzle